ghostop14/sparrow-wifi/README.md

 ## Overview
 Sparrow-wifi has been built from the ground up to be the next generation 2.4 GHz and 5 GHz Wifi spectral awareness tool.
 At its most basic it provides a more comprehensive GUI-based replacement for tools like inSSIDer and linssid that runs specifically on linux.
 In its most comprehensive use cases, sparrow-wifi integrates wifi, software-defined radio (hackrf), advanced bluetooth tools (traditional and Ubertooth), traditional GPS (via gpsd), and drone/rover GPS via mavlink in one solution.

-**NEW: An additional agent has been added that can feed wireless and bluetooth network scan results into an Elasticsearch database.
-See the Elasticsearch section for details.**

 Written entirely in Python3, Sparrow-wifi has been designed for the following scenarios:
 - Basic wifi SSID identification
 - Wifi source hunt - Switch from normal to hunt mode to get multiple samples per second and use the telemetry windows to track a wifi source